aurigma/php-asset-storage-client/docs/Api/ColorProfilesApi.md

 colorProfilesBatchCopy($tenant_id, $batch_copy_input)
 ```

-Copies selected entities and folders to another folder specified by path
+Copies the selected entities and folders to another folder specified by path.

 ### Example